FCA Introduces New Anti-Greenwashing and Sustainability Disclosure Regulations for Portfolio Managers

 The labelling regime introduced four distinct labels: Sustainability Focus, Sustainability Improvers, Sustainability Impact, and Sustainability Mixed Goals.
 These labels are designed to help consumers differentiate between the sustainability objectives and investment approaches of various products.
 Each label comes with specific criteria that must be met for its use, providing clarity and transparency for investors seeking sustainable investment options.

-Under the new proposal, portfolio managers will be subject to the new naming and marketing rules starting on December 2, 2024, aligning with the timeline for asset managers.
-From this date, portfolio managers will also be able to start using the new sustainability labels.
 Firms with assets under management (AUM) exceeding £50 billion will be required to provide product-level disclosures under the SDR beginning in December 2025.
 Those with AUM greater than £5 billion will follow, starting in December 2026.
 This phased approach aims to ensure a smooth transition and comprehensive compliance across different scales of portfolio management firms.